git1-shivansh/CampusDiningScraper-DiscordBot/README.md

 menu: A command that triggers the scrape_menu function and sends the scraped data to the Discord channel in a tabulated format.
 Data Formatting: The format_as_table function formats the scraped data as a table to present it in a readable manner on Discord.

-Bot Initialization: The bot token is retrieved from environment variables and the bot is set to run.
+Bot Initialization: The bot token is retrieved from environment variables and the bot is set to run

 ## Prerequisites